CEEMS Exporter

 SLURM and nvidia-smi

-and configuring CEEMS exporter appropriately.
+and configure the CEEMS exporter appropriately.

-eBPF sub-collector needs a kernel version >= 5.8
+The eBPF sub-collector needs a kernel version >= 5.8

 .